Chr1stopherMa/Shortcut/deliverable-1/planning.md

 #### Q5: What are the user stories that make up the MVP?

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * If you have a partner, these must be reviewed and accepted by them
- * The user stories should be written in Github and each one must have clear acceptance criteria.

- > **Answer:**

   * As a senior coordinator of Senior Community Connections, I want to have an app that can easily redirect the user to other apps in order to help the seniors tackle their limitations to access new technology.
   * As a senior user, I want to navigate to the Zoom app without having to click any small buttons so that I can call my son.
   * As a senior who has never used a mobile device before, I want to edit my profile on Facebook as I do on a desktop easily using this app.